dirtyhenry/dead-rooster-articles/2007/2007-01-18-kings-of-leon-because-of-the-times.md

 > These songs are so much bigger, this band is so much better.
 There was a
 > growth that people thought they heard on _Aha Shake Heartbreak_ from _Youth
-> And Young Manhood_ (2003 debut), but there's no comparison this time out.
+> And Young Manhood_ (2003 debut), but there’s no comparison this time out.
 I
-> think it's pretty evident when people hear it.
+> think it’s pretty evident when people hear it.

 Le 1er single extrait du disque sera _On Call_, dans les bacs le 26 mars.